 If your SCART cable has a 470 ohm attenuated connection (attenuation resistor installed), then you will need to solder jumper “J2” to get the correct voltage level for 75ohm Csync.
 It is strongly advised not to solder jumper “J2” unless you definitely know that your cable has a 470hm resistor installed on the Csync connection otherwise you may possibly damage your equipment.

-If you need a new Csync cable to use with your modified console, you can use the NTSC SNES PackAPunch cable available here.
+If you need a new Csync cable to use with your upgraded console, you can use the NTSC SNES PackAPunch cable available here.
 Choose either the “CSYNC TTL 2.5 Volt” option (and leave J2 open) or Csync 470ohm option (and solder J2 closed) when purchasing the cable.

 8. Jumper “J1” is for the low pass filter.